 Several ticket options are available for visitors to the Pantheon.
 Here are the most popular ones:

-- Pantheon: Skip-the-Line Ticket: Avoid waiting in lines and gain quick access to one of Rome’s most iconic landmarks.
+- Pantheon Fast Track Ticket and Official Audio Guide: Avoid waiting in lines and gain quick access to one of Rome’s most iconic landmarks.

 Rome Passes